ericmassip/Smart_Charging_Of_Electric_Vehicles/README.md

-## Evaluating the performance of the network
+## Evaluate the performance of the network

 As you have seen during the previous sections, there's a wide variety of possibilities in terms of parameters to train different models, as well as 2 algorithms.
-Evaluating the performance of each of them has been condensed on the file **evaluation_function.py**.
+Evaluating the performance of each of the algorithms is possible with the files **evaluation_function_fqi.py** and **evaluation_function_fqi_reverse.py**.

 The only output file generated is called *evaluation_function.log* and it is saved automatically inside the model folder being evaluated.
 That file has information about the relative error of the BAU (Business As Usual) case and the FTLP (Following The Learned Policy) case in comparison to the Optimal case.
 It also includes the accumulated cost of the trajectory following the BAU, the FTLP and the Optimal case.
 In addition, it provides information about how many times the BAU and the FTLP 'win' over each other.
 'Winning' means 'Having a lower accumulated cost' than the other case.
 Very similarly to the training files, this file has a lot of input parameters that are described below.